Blood antiquities: Syria

 During the Syrian Civil War, the Islamic State (ISIS) carried out the systematic looting of historical sites as the main form of profit, after the oil business.
-It is estimated that the ISIS has occupied around 4,500 sites and that the income derived from the antiquities trade amounts to an amount of 100,000,000 USD annually.
+It is estimated that ISIS has occupied around 4,500 sites and that the income derived from the antiquities trade amounts to 100,000,000 USD annually.
 The terrorist organization even has an internal institution dedicated to this illegal trade.

 Yemen

 In Yemen, blood antiquities are financing the Civil War that the country has been suffering since 2015.
 The Antiquities Coalition (AC) published a report in 2019 in which it is estimated that, in the country's museums alone, 1,631 historical objects have disappeared.
-Namely, the Aden National Museum, the Taiz National Museum and the Zinjibar National Museum; that's not counting the many archaeological sites like Shabwa.
+The museums affected are the Aden National Museum, the Taiz National Museum and the Zinjibar National Museum; that's not counting the many archaeological sites like Shabwa.
 The illicit trafficking of these pieces is one of the main forms of financing for terrorist groups such as Al-Qaeda in the Arabian Peninsula (AQAP) and the Houthi movement.